-And yes, in case you are wondering, the hammock I use is the number 1 ranked hammock in my post referenced a few paragraphs back.
+And yes, in case you are wondering, the hammock I use is the number 1 ranked hammock in the post I referenced a few paragraphs back.

-This setup plus regular cage cleanings for my chin has never seemed to net her much to be annoyed with.
+This setup plus regular cage cleanings for my chin has kept her happy and flourishing.

-If you are sure to provide the few things they do need and make time for bonding and love, your chinchilla will be happy for the next 15-20 years barring any illness or other unfortunate events.
+If you provide the few things they do need and make time for bonding and love, your chinchilla will be happy for the next 15-20 years, barring any illness or other unfortunate events.

-Do chinchillas need a bed?
-No chinchilla’s do not need a bed.
+Let’s re-emphasize briefly: chinchillas do not need a bed.

-Chinchillas need a hiding/nesting box; an adequate sized and clean cage and they will be content and happy.
+Chinchillas need a hiding/nesting box and an adequate sized and clean cage, and they will be content and happy.